Cheap travel insurance

 The card is free so if a copycat site pretending to be the real thing advertises a fee (often about £35), run a mile.
 For full info and how to get it for free from the legitimate NHS site, read our Free EHIC/GHIC guide.

-• If you know you're going to travel at least twice in a 12-month period, consider an annual policy instead of single-trip cover.
+• If you know you're going to travel at least twice in a 12-month period, consider an annual policy, often known as a multi-trip policy.
 This is because annual cover can work out cheaper than buying two single-trip policies.
 But always do the maths.

 Of course, this varies depending on where you're travelling and for how long, but if you get an annual policy you also have the added comfort of knowing if you have a third trip within that 12-month period, you already have the cover in place.

-Annual cover will insure you for an unlimited number of trips over a 12-month period.
+Multi-trip cover will insure you for an unlimited number of trips over a 12-month period.
 However, the number of days you can be on holiday for per trip may be capped – it can often be as low as 17 days, with others setting the limit at 31 or 45 days but it can sometimes be as high as 90.
-If you're planning a backpacking trip or gap year travelling where you'll be away for months on end, you'll need specialist backpacker insurance.

 • You may already have travel insurance without knowing.
-Some bank accounts that charge a monthly fee have extra benefits such as travel insurance.
+Some bank accounts that charge a monthly fee offer extra benefits such as holiday insurance.
 If you think your account offers insurance as a sweetener, check the terms to see if it is appropriate for your trip.

 While travel insurance with these packaged accounts is a decent perk, do NOT confuse it with a benefit offered with credit cards called travel accident insurance.
 This only covers accidents on a train, plane or in a hire car paid for on the card.
 Never think travel accident insurance means you're completely covered.